-David and Carolyn Pryor, both highly experienced educators and sailors extraordinaire who have been involved with the Southport Sail and Power Squadron since its inception (see Watersports section for information about the Southport Sail and Power Squadron), invite you to participate in their customized adventure cruises aboard the 52-foot cutter...more about Priority Sailing
+David and Carolyn Pryor, both highly experienced educators and sailors extraordinaire have been involved with the Southport Sail and Power Squadron since its inception (see Watersports section for information about the Southport Sail and Power Squadron).
+They invite you to participate in their customized adventure cruises and tours aboard the 26-foot...more about Priority Sailing

 Southport, NC Attractions